pulmonary interlobular septum

 What is the pulmonary interlobular septum?

-What is the Latin name for the pulmonary interlobular septum?
+What is the function of the pulmonary interlobular septum?

 Related Structures